Cyberbully (2015 film)

 Cyberbully is a 2015 British docudrama television film that premiered on Channel 4 on 15 January 2015.
 The film stars Maisie Williams as Casey Jacobs, a typical teenage girl who lives her life out online, and is called out for her cyberbullying by an anonymous culprit.
-The film was written by Ben Chanan and David Lobatto, with Chanan also directing the feature.
+The film was directed by Ben Chanan, who co-wrote the screenplay with David Lobatto.

 Cyberbully was released on DVD on 8 February 2016.

-Synopsis
+Plot

 The film takes place entirely in the bedroom of Casey Jacobs and happens in real time.

 One evening, Casey is listening to music but finds her Spotify settings are being tampered with.
 While Skyping with her best friend Megan, who is about to go on a date, Casey learns that her ex-boyfriend, Nathan, has posted a cruel comment on Twitter about her use of anti-depressants.
 Megan confides in their friend, Alex, and suggests that he hack Nathan's account as revenge, but he declines.
 After Casey and Megan end their chat, Casey receives an instant message, ostensibly from Alex, who provides her with a hacked link to Nathan's Twitter account.
 Casey eagerly posts a tweet about Nathan's erectile dysfunction as revenge.
 However, after she notices that the type of language the messenger is using is not the sort that Alex would use, Casey realises that the messenger is an anonymous hacker.

 The hacker first describes themselves as a "fan", showing Casey's previous activity across social media, even under her online pseudonym "Chronic Youth", before pointing out that Megan hasn't included a photo of Casey on her Instagram account for a long time.
 Finally, they reveal that they are a vigilante who "helps victims of cyberbullying".
 Suddenly frightened, Casey excuses herself from the chat, but after seemingly complying, the hacker activates a screamer on her computer, catching her off-guard.
 They take control of the webcam and start to communicate to Casey in a computer-generated voice.

 The hacker reveals a series of nude photographs that Casey took of herself, and threatens to post them online if she either leaves the room, answers any calls, or her father (who repeatedly calls for Casey and knocks on her door) enters.
 Casey tries to covertly send a message to Megan but the hacker intercepts it by accessing her phone as well, effectively leaving her trapped and isolated.
 To Casey's horror, the hacker then uploads a video that she and Megan filmed revealing the homosexuality of their friend, Tamara, on her Twitter account, effectively outing her and provoking a series of angry texts from Tamara.
 When Casey demands to know how the hacker's actions are helping her, the hacker scoffs and reveals that it is Casey who is the cyberbully.